The Focus Mills

 Smell

 Nothing.
 Literally nothing.
 Long-term workers report phantom scent hallucinations — coffee, rain, childhood shampoo.
 The hallucinations are not random.
-They are the olfactory system's equivalent of the Lucidity Crisis: the brain generating sensory input it has been denied.
+They follow the same pattern as the Lucidity Crisis: the brain generating sensory input it has been denied.

 Sound